 1. one inch after the Stop or Yield controlling the rally vehicle,

-2. at the white line at the beginning of the intersection,
+2. at the white line at the beginning of the intersection, or

-3. at the road naming sign at the right near edge of the intersection, or

-4. at the leading edge of the intersection
+3. at the leading edge of the intersection

 3. TIMING CONTROLS / CONTROL DATA SLIPS

 The Catoctin Monte will use passage controls exclusively.
 There will be no control data slips since the true times and mileages to every potential and actual control are provided in the Route Instructions.
 For Lobster Traps, open and DIY controls will be used.
 Control data slips will be provided at each open control, and will include data for the previous control if that control was a DIYC.
 Controls for both events may be located in or near No Passing Zones (**Sanction Exception** Article 16.C).